Could You Fight Off Worms? Depends On Your Gut Microbes

 "It may be wishful thinking, but maybe we could implement a control strategy after deworming where we strengthen or alter the microbiomes of individuals who are prone to infection," Mitreva says.

-Nearly 25 percent of the world's population is currently infected with parasitic worms like hookworm, ringworm or roundworm, according to the World Health Organization.
+Nearly 25 percent of the world's population is currently infected with parasitic worms like hookworm, whipworm or roundworm, according to the World Health Organization.
 The worms are a disease of the developing world, for the most part.
 They spread when an infected individual defecates outside, leaving behind stool that's contaminated with eggs.
 When the eggs hatch, wriggling microscopic worms can latch on to the ankles or bare feet of individuals who walk by.

 Once on board, the worms burrow into skin and travel to the gut to feed on blood or other tissues.
 Symptoms can vary, depending on the number of worms inside a person.
 In cases of severe infection, people can experience anemia, nutritional deficiencies and impaired growth.

-Note: A previous version of this story incorrectly said nearly 25 percent of the world's population is infected with parasitic worms like hookworm, ringworm or roundworm.
-In fact, the examples are hookworm, roundworm and whipworm.